TheLe0/TheLe0/README.md

 </div>

 <br />
-I'm a software developer with 5+ years of experience, working with backend (.NET and Node), mobile(iOS/Swift and Android/Kotlin) and frontend(Vue, React and Angular) development.
+I'm a software developer with 5+ years of experience, working with backend (.NET and Node) and frontend(Vue, React and Angular) development.
 Working as a regular job as software developer on Cooperativa Santa Clara and on the free time building frontend applications and cloud solutions as freelancer.

+I'm a computer science bachelor, built as a final paper a gamification plataform for touristics itineraries.
+You can here more about in my [video](https://www.youtube.com/watch?v=xZLdsME5gGU) (it's in portuguese language).

 I'm open to colaborate on open source projects.